 Unfortunately, these symptoms can be hidden by girls and women who are ashamed and embarrassed by their behaviour and who then try to work even harder to overcompensate for their “mistakes”.
 This overcompensating just lowers women’s self-esteem even more.

-Additionally throughout women’s lives their hormonal changes from puberty, menstruation, pregnancy, postpartum and menopause, as well as any other mental health issues all, complicate the situation.
+Additionally, throughout women’s lives their hormonal changes during puberty, menstruation, pregnancy, postpartum and menopause, as well as any other mental health issues, all complicate the situation.
 During these times, symptoms may get better or worse and even change.
 All of this also often makes diagnosis more difficult.